srkuleo/noteset/README.md

 - _Refactor dnd and add simple animations with autoanimate to exercises inside edit, creat and post workout page, workouts on home page.
 Add swipe actions on home page workout cards._

-- _Finish logs page UI - add search._
+- _Finish logs page UI - add search.
+Finish profile page UI - add option for user to set their own pfp instead of the initials, add separate route for settings and make settings button inside ProfileButtonModal lead to it._

-- _Complete profile UI, add email verification and option to get email from profile page, password reset option, option to delete profile with cascading, uploading profile picture.
+- _Add email verification and option to get email from profile page, password reset option, option to delete profile with cascading, uploading profile picture.
 Add gradient on landing page and make small svg "note your sets".
 Add option in user preference for padding bottom on navbars._